deepjavalibrary/djl/serving/serving/README.md

 ## Overview

-DJL Serving is an universal model serving solution.
+DJL Serving is a high performance universal model serving solution.
 You can use djl-serving serve the following models out of the box:

 - PyTorch TorchScript model